Home Paraquat

 • Weeds

 People who are licensed paraquat applicators are at the greatest risk for exposure, but anyone who works in areas where paraquat is used may be exposed.
-This includes groundskeepers, farmers, growers, pickers and other agricultural workers.
+This includes groundskeepers, farmers, growers, pickers and other agricultural workers, as well as their close contacts.

 All brands of paraquat marketed in the United States contain dyes, sharp odors and chemicals that help prevent people from accidentally drinking the weed killer.
 Paraquat products also include an agent that induces vomiting.